vilas897/Implementation-of-Deficit-Round-Robin-in-ns-3/ns-3/README.md

-# Reproduce the results of DRR
+# Reproduce the results of DRR in ns-3

-This repository contains the source code related to the DRR paper submitted to WNS3-2018.

 ## Steps to reproduce